bcbrown/bookreviews/2017/README.md

 ### I Am A Strange Loop, Douglas Hofstadter
 I had a close friend move to Berlin this year; we had hoped to have a final get-together, but never did.
 I happened to be at the airport, on my way to San Francisco, when I saw him ahead of me in the security line.
-We got to have a beer in the airport before our flights, and sharing my interests in this sort of book, he gave me I Am a Strange Loop, which he had just finished.
+We were able to spend an hour hanging out in the airport, and since he knew my interest in this sort of book, he gave me I Am a Strange Loop, which he had just finished.

 I'm a total sucker for that sort of happy happenstance, and it made an already